the-isf-academy/making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 What flavor would you like?
    > Select a flavor (chocolate, strawberry, vanilla): chocolate How many scoops would you like?
-   > Select number of scoops (max 3): 3e
+   > Select number of scoops (max 3): 3
-Do you want prinkles?
+Do you want sprinkles?
    > Enter yes or no: no

 --- Enjoy your ice cream!
 Please come again! ---